โญ Why is X-Frame-Options Important for SEO?

 Can X-Frame-Options help improve SEO?

 Indirectly, yes.
 By preventing malicious framing, it helps maintain user trust and ensures they interact with your site directly, preserving your site's integrity.
+This trust is crucial for SEO, as search engines favor sites that provide secure and reliable user experiences.

 What value should I use for X-Frame-Options?

 If you do not want your site to be embedded at all, use 'DENY'.
 For allowing frames from your own origin only, use 'SAMEORIGIN'.
+If you must allow framing from specific sites, use 'ALLOW-FROM', but be cautious about the security implications of this setting.

 ๐ Related SEO Terms